Jake McNiece: Military career

 McNiece enlisted for military service on September 1, 1942.
 He was assigned to the demolition saboteur section of what was then the 506th Parachute Infantry Regiment.
 This section became the Filthy Thirteen, first led by Lieutenant Charles Mellen, who was killed in action on June 6, 1944, during the Invasion of Normandy.
-Following Mellen's death, Sergeant McNiece led the unit.
+Following Mellen's death, Private McNiece led the unit.

-McNiece's demolitions experience with the fire department before the war made him the section sergeant and his mission focus kept him in that rank in spite of his deliberate disobedience and disrespect during training.
+McNiece's deliberate disobedience and disrespect during training prevented him from being promoted past Private when most Paratroopers were promoted to Private First Class after 30 days.
+McNiece would act as section sergeant and first sergeant through various missions.
 His first sergeant and company commanders knew he was the man the regiment could count on during combat.
-His escapades are documented in his words in The Filthy Thirteen, Fighting With the Filthy Thirteen, and War Paint; The Filthy Thirteen Jump Into Normandy.
+His escapades are documented in his words in The Filthy Thirteen, Fighting With the Filthy Thirteen, and War Paint: The Filthy Thirteen Jump Into Normandy.

 McNiece went on to make a total of four wartime combat jumps, the first as part of the Invasion of Normandy in 1944.
-In the same year he jumped as part of Operation Market Garden in the Netherlands, which was featured in the book (and subsequent film), A Bridge Too Far, and at the Siege of Bastogne, part of the larger Battle of the Bulge.
-During fighting in the Netherlands, he was promoted to demolition platoon sergeant.
+In the same year he jumped as part of Operation Market Garden in the Netherlands, which was featured in the book (and subsequent film) A Bridge Too Far, and at the Siege of Bastogne, part of the larger Battle of the Bulge.
+During fighting in the Netherlands, he acted as demolition platoon sergeant.
 He volunteered for pathfinder training, anticipating he would sit out the rest of the war training in England, but his pathfinder stick was called upon to jump into Bastogne to guide in resupply drops.
-His last jump was in 1945, near Prüm in Germany.
+His last jump was on 13 February 1945, near Prüm, Germany to resupply the cut-off 90th Infantry Division.
 In recognition of his natural leadership abilities, he ended the war as the acting first sergeant for Headquarters Company, 506th Parachute Infantry Regiment.
-He was discharged from the military in February 1946.
+McNiece would be kicked out of the military in February 1946 after one last fight with MP's.

 After World War II

+In 1946 McNiece traveled the U.S. with his father for about 6 months before settling in California doing railroad and construction work.

 In 1949, McNiece returned to live in Ponca City.
-He began a 28-year career with the United States Postal Service.
-His first wife Rosita died in 1952 and, a year later, he married Martha Beam Wonders.
+He began a 28.5-year career with the United States Postal Service.
+He met Rosita, a widowed mother.
+Rosita died in 1952 and, a year later, he married Martha Beam Wonders.
 They had two sons and a daughter and remained married until his death.

 Last years

 In 1997, historian Richard E. Killblane, also from Ponca City, began recording Jake's oral history of his escapades during the war and wrote The Filthy Thirteen, which Casemate Publishers published in 2003.
 This made Jake an instant celebrity among World War II airborne fans and he toured the United States and Europe educating and entertaining younger generations with his accounts of the war.
 In 2012, McNiece was awarded the French Legion of Honour Chevalier class.
 He died on January 21, 2013, at the age of 93.
+His wife Martha would die in 2015.